MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaRoleManagementDirectoryRoleDefinition.md

 ## SYNOPSIS
 Update the properties of a unifiedRoleDefinition object for an RBAC provider.
 You cannot update built-in roles.
-This feature requires an Azure AD Premium P1 or P2 license.
+This feature requires a Microsoft Entra ID P1 or P2 license.
-The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID)  This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgRoleManagementDirectoryRoleDefinition](/powershell/module/Microsoft.Graph.Identity.Governance/Update-MgRoleManagementDirectoryRoleDefinition?view=graph-powershell-1.0)

 ## SYNTAX